WasmEdge/WasmEdge/docs/book/en/src/contribute/build_from_src/plugin_wasi_nn.md

 # Build WasmEdge With WASI-NN Plug-in

+> *This part has moved to <https://wasmedge.org/docs/contribute/source/plugin/was_nn>.
+Please use our new docs.*

 ## Prerequisites

 Currently, WasmEdge used OpenVINO™ or PyTorch as the WASI-NN backend implementation.
 For using WASI-NN on WasmEdge, you need to install [OpenVINO™](https://docs.openvino.ai/2021.4/openvino_docs_install_guides_installing_openvino_linux.html#)(2021) or [PyTorch 1.8.2 LTS](https://pytorch.org/get-started/locally/) for the backend.